 Creative research alternates brainstorming and analysis phases of holdings.
 While the international network Sinonym provides accurate insight of cultures, languages and legal environments involved through its brand naming process.
-Sinonym brand identity strategic planning comes to articulate these critical issues between the phases of brief and creation.
+Sinonym brand identity strategic planning comes to articulate these critical issues between the phases of briefing and creation.

 Sinonym’s brand identity process defines and clarifies the architecture of a brand portfolio to ensure the consistency of its articulation.
 This indispensable rationalization rely on a triptych:

-- The analysis of the current organization and its environment and competition leading to the creative brief
+- The analysis of the current organization and its environment and competition leading to the creative brief.

-- The legal, linguistic and market acceptance validation
+- The legal, linguistic and market acceptance validation.

 Naming preparation and creative brief

-Sinonym will leverages the data-collection and research methodology of its parents’ company Daxue Consulting to provide the needed information to optimize the future creative brief and brand name generation in China.
+Sinonym will leverage the data-collection and research methodology of its parents’ company Daxue Consulting to provide the needed information to optimize the future creative brief and brand name generation in China.
 The purpose is to use the most up-to-date information about:

 - Industry – recent trends, industry basic dynamics, and factors with impact on demand.